Events API

 Authentication

 No special permissions needed.
-Any valid broadcaster access token can receive events for that channel.
+Any valid access token can receive events for the channel that issued it.
+If your token already works for chat/REST, it works here.

 Getting an Access Token

-Use the standard OAuth flow to get a broadcaster's access token.
+Use the standard OAuth flow to get a user's access token.
 See the Authentication Guide for details.

 WebSocket Connection